-2.2.6 is_historic and to_historic
+2.2.6 is historic and to historic

 If you use as_of to query history, the resulting instance will have an attribute named history added to it.
 This property will contain the historical model record that the instance was derived from.
-Calling is_historic is an easy way to check if an instance was derived from a historic point in time (even if it is the most recent version).
+Calling is_historic is an easy way to check if an instance was derived from a historic timepoint (even if it is the most recent version).